sakaiy-dna/Protocols/protocols/cherrypicking/README.md

 * `Left Pipette Model`: Select which single channel pipette on left mount you will use for this protocol.
 * `Right Pipette Model`: Select which single channel pipette on right mount you will use for this protocol.
 * `Right Tipracks Start Slot (Slot 1-11)`: Specify starting slot of tipracks for right pipette to set the boarder between two pipettes.
-* `Left First Rack (1-96)`: Specify number of the tips in the first tiprack for the left pipette.
+* `Left First Rack Well`: Specify number of the tips in the first tiprack for the left pipette.
 The first rack is to be loaded on slot with youngest number.
-* `Right First Rack (1-96)`: Specify number of the tips in the first tiprack for the right pipette.
+* `Right First Rack Well`: Specify number of the tips in the first tiprack for the right pipette.
 The first rack is to be loaded on slot with youngest number.
-* `Mode`: Specify pipetting strategy preset, or select custom for detail specification.
+* `Mode`: Specify preset of following advanced parameters, or select custom to specify details below.
+* `Tip Usage Strategy (default = Always)`: Specify whether you'd like to use a new tip for each transfer, or keep the same tip throughout the protocol.
+Mode overides this parameter.
+* `Blow out threshold (default = 50)`: Specify the threshold in µL to blow out (higher) or pipetting (lower) at destination well.
+Mode overides this parameter.
+* `Destination Pipetting Cycle (default = 1)`: Specify the cycle of pipetting in the destination well when the transfering volume is below blow out threshold.
+Mode overides this parameter.
+* `Light Setting (default = Light On During Manual Process)`: Specify how you want to light deck.
+Mode overides this parameter.
 * `Tip Type`: Specify whether you want to use filter tips.
-Mode overide this variable.
+Mode overides this parameter.
-* `Initial Verification`: Specify if you run initial verification step before main protocol.
-This verify calibration of installed pipette(s) and the right first tiprack slot (if used).
+* `Initial Verification (default = Yes)`: Specify if you run initial verification step before main protocol.
+This verify the last tip well parameters of installed pipette(s) and the right first tiprack slot (if used).
+Mode overides this parameter.
-* `Blow out threshold (default = 50)`: Specify the threshold in µL to blow out (higher) or pipetting (lower) at destination well.
-* `Tip Usage Strategy`: Specify whether you'd like to use a new tip for each transfer, or keep the same tip throughout the protocol.
+* `Profile (Text file)`: Here, you may upload profile text file to apply your custom parameters above, apart from right tipracks start slot, left first rack well, and right first rack well, those have to be specified everytime.

 ---

 ### Labware
 * Any verified labware found in our [Labware Library](https://labware.opentrons.com/?category=wellPlate)
+* You may use custom labwares by adding them to Opentrons.app.
+* If you use third-party tipracks, make sure to modify the tiprack map and tiplimit_map in the output protocol file correctly.

 ### Pipettes
 * [P20 Single GEN2 Pipette](https://opentrons.com/pipettes/)